jbirnick/polybar-timer/README.md

 This script implements a **simple** and **customizable** timer for your bar.

-- specify command to execute when timer expires (e.g. notify-send, shell script, ...)
+- specify a command to execute when the timer expires (e.g. notify-send, shell script, ...)
 - interactive:
   * e.g. scroll to increase / decrease timer
   * click to start predefined timers